cmu-csd-phd/csd-blog/website/content/2025/amortized-abstraction.md

 # Conclusion {#conclusion}

 In this post, we observed that a potential function used in amortized analysis is precisely the cost incurred by an abstraction function in a setting where cost is viewed as an effect.
-In fact, viewed this way, nothing about the cost effect is special here: using this technique, we can amortize any effects.
-For example, in [the paper](https://entics.episciences.org/14797), we observe that buffered string processing can be framed as amortization, where the potential function serves to flush the buffer.
+Beyond the inherent conceptual benefit of consolidation of ideas, viewing amortized analysis in this way also appears to be immensely practical: when verifying batched queues in [Calf](https://dl.acm.org/doi/abs/10.1145/3498670), the abstraction function perspective reduced the size of the verification from 700 lines of code down to 100 lines.

 While we considered the relatively simple example of batched queues here, the story generalizes to more complex scenarios, such as situations when the amortized cost described is an upper bound only on the true cost (in analogy with physics, data structures that sometimes experience "energy loss").

-Beyond the inherent conceptual benefit of consolidation of ideas, viewing amortized analysis in this way also appears to be immensely practical: when verifying batched queues in [Calf](https://dl.acm.org/doi/abs/10.1145/3498670), the abstraction function perspective reduced the size of the verification from 700 lines of code down to 100 lines.
+Throughout this development, we didn't use any facts particular to the cost effect; therefore, using this technique, we can amortize any effects using effectful abstraction functions.
+For example, in [the paper](https://entics.episciences.org/14797), we observe that buffered string printing can be framed as amortization, where the potential function serves to flush the buffer.